Gone are the days of decorating every spare inch of space in my home. These days, less is more when ushering in a new season.

 view of living room with coffee table and fireplace

-Subtle touches of seasonal color hint at fall, while extra throw pillows and blankets add that much needed cozy factor that we all love as the cooler temperatures approach.
+Subtle touches of fall color hint at the autumn season.
+Extra throw blankets and pillows are a great way to add that much needed cozy factor that we all love as the cooler temperatures approach!

 living room sectional and coffee table decorated for fall